 Click here for Lakawon Island Travel Guide

-With Senor Santo Nino as its patron, Cadiz is also known for the Dinagsa Festival, which is a week-long event which typically starts on the last week of January in honor of its patron saint.
+With Senor Santo Nino as its patron, Cadiz is also known for the Dinagsa Festival, a week-long event that typically starts on the last week of January in honor of its patron saint.

 Click here for Dinagsa Festival Guide

-While in Cadiz, don’t forget to buy their famous delicacy, the dried fish.
-You can ask the locals where to buy the delicacy which you can bring home with you
+While visiting the place, don’t forget to buy their famous delicacy, the dried fish.
+You can ask the locals where to buy the delicacy which you can bring home with you.

 Visit Neighboring Places When You Visit Cadiz City

 Visit Bantayan Island Cebu

 One of the jump-off points for Bantayan Island Cebu is in Cadiz City, the Bangquerohan.
 Big motorized bancas are traveling to and from Bantayan Island daily viz Bangquerohan.